← Reference Deep-Dives Reference Deep-Dive · Updated · 10 min read

 An effective VoC program has four components: a capture strategy that determines who to interview and when, a moderation framework that ensures conversations explore the right territory while remaining open to unexpected directions, an analysis system that transforms raw voice data into structured intelligence, and a distribution mechanism that gets findings to the people who need them.

 Capture strategy defines the interview triggers and target populations.
 The most effective VoC programs use event-based triggers rather than calendar-based scheduling.
 Interview customers when they experience significant moments: after onboarding completion, after a support interaction, after renewal, after a usage milestone, after a satisfaction score submission.
 Event-triggered interviews capture voice when the experience is fresh and specific.
 Calendar-based interviews (quarterly surveys) capture voice when the experience is blurred and averaged.
-User Intuition’s CRM integrations support automated event-based triggering from Salesforce, HubSpot, and other platforms.
+User Intuition supports automated event-based triggering from HubSpot (Salesforce via Zapier), so interviews fire on the customer events that matter.

 Moderation framework balances structure with openness.
 AI-moderated interviews work from a flexible guide that defines the territory to explore without scripting the exact questions.
 For VoC interviews, the guide typically includes three zones: an open zone (tell me about your experience), a directed zone (explore specific touchpoints or decisions), and a future zone (what would you change, what do you need).
 The AI moves between zones based on the customer’s responses, spending more time where the customer has more to share.
 This adaptive moderation captures authentic voice while ensuring organizational intelligence needs are addressed.